 How to ensure your emails land in the inbox: 3 useful tips

-Before we dive in, we'd like to reiterate that there's no fool-proof way to "outsmart" Google's algorithms.
+Before we dive in, we'd like to reiterate that there's no fool-proof way to "outsmart" Gmail's algorithms.
 You probably already know this, though.
-Chances are Google's redirected an important email into your own spam folder before.
+Chances are Gmail's redirected an important email into your own spam folder before.
 However, these tips are pretty solid for preventing your messages from getting lost in the email ether.

 Ask your subscribers to move your emails from Promotions to Primary